SemanticRecord/talaan/README.md

   INFO Looking up invoices for user Rick Grimes on date 2016-07-01 in company Alexandria
 ```

-A semantic approach would make it more machine readable:
+A structured approach would make it more machine readable:
 ```java
 logger.info("event={}, user={}, businessDate={}, company={}", "lookupInvoices",
             user, businessDate, company);